Amanda K. Pooler

 • Successfully representing Brookfield Asset Management and certain of its subsidiaries in an appeal to the Delaware Supreme Court, resulting in a landmark decision overturning the seminal Gentile v.
 Rosette decision and resulting in a complete dismissal.

-• winning a reversal by the Delaware Supreme Court of a $171 million trial verdict issued by the Delaware Court of Chancery against El Paso Pipeline GP Company, L.L.C., a Kinder Morgan subsidiary, in a derivative lawsuit brought by a limited partner; and
+• Winning a reversal by the Delaware Supreme Court of a $171 million trial verdict issued by the Delaware Court of Chancery against El Paso Pipeline GP Company, L.L.C., in a derivative lawsuit brought by a limited partner.

-• Representing the former directors of Xerox Corporation in connection with litigation related to Xerox’s termination of a merger transaction with Fujifilm Holdings.
+• Successfully representing the former directors of Xerox Corporation in connection with litigations in New York state and federal courts related to Xerox’s termination of a merger transaction with Fujifilm Holdings.

-• Representing Willis Towers Watson plc and certain former directors of Towers Watson & Co. and Willis Group Holdings plc in fiduciary duty and securities litigations brought in Delaware, New York, and Virginia federal court related to Willis’s merger with Towers Watson.
+• Representing Willis Towers Watson plc in fiduciary duty and securities litigations brought in Delaware, New York, and Virginia federal court related to Willis’s merger with Towers Watson.

 • Representing J.C.
 Flowers & Co. in connection with a control-person case brought under the federal securities laws in the Northern District of Illinois.

-From 2019 through 2021, Amanda was named a “Rising Star” in New York by Super Lawyers.
+From 2019 through 2023, Amanda was named a “Rising Star” in New York for Securities Litigation and Business Litigation by Super Lawyers.
 She has served as a Lecturing Fellow at Duke University School of Law, where she taught an annual seminar on M&A Litigation in Practice with Vice Chancellor Sam Glasscock III of the Delaware Court of Chancery.

 Amanda obtained her B.A., magna cum laude, in English from Hamilton College, where she was elected to Phi Beta Kappa.
 She received her J.D., cum laude, from Duke University School of Law, where she served on the Editorial Board of the Duke Law Journal.